I love it even more when the opportunity to do try something new coincides perfectly with a project that I

 A few weeks ago, I got an email asking if I wanted to join eight other bloggers for a "challenge."
 I thought to myself, "Are you kidding?!
 I LOVE a good challenge....after all, I'm the girl who's trying to make a farmhouse out of a 1950's ranch house"...but I digress.

 My youngest son is moving into his first college apartment this month and I have been desperately trying to figure out a sturdy, masculine, nightstand for him to use.
-Since this is going into a college apartment, I didn't want to spend a fortune for it but I also wanted it to be something that fit his style and would hold up to the abuse wear and tear that is to be expected in an apartment full of college guys.
+Since this is going into a college apartment, I didn't want to spend a fortune for it but I also wanted it to be something that fit his style and would hold up to the

 Just as I was about to give up and tell him that he'd have to use a set of plastic drawers as a nightstand, I got the email inviting me to be a part of this challenge.
 Menards teamed up with Hickory Hardware and Pittsburgh Paints to challenge nine bloggers (including me) to "hack" an IKEA Rast dresser.
 Needless to say, I'm "in"!